-- Before installing the CPU, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the CPU. - Do not force the CPU into the CPU socket.
-The CPU cannot fit in if oriented incorrectly.
-Adjust the CPU orientation if this occurs.
+Before installing the CPU, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the CPU.

 Step 1: Completely lift up the CPU socket locking lever.

 Align the CPU pin one (small triangle marking) with the triangle mark on the CPU socket and gently insert the CPU into the socket.
 Make sure that the CPU pins fit perfectly into their holes.
 Once the CPU is positioned into its socket, place one finger down on the middle of the CPU, lowering the locking lever and latching it into the fully locked position.